mhsefidgar/Cpp/dataStorageCpp.md

 cout << refAge; // Output: 30
 ```

-5. Structures: Structures allow grouping multiple variables under a single name.
+5.  **Structures**: Structures allow grouping multiple variables under a single name.
 They are declared using the `struct` keyword.
 Here's an example:

 ```